Jeff Gorton: Personal life

 Gorton was born and raised in Melrose, Massachusetts.
 He is a graduate of Bridgewater State University with a degree in physical education in 1991, and he received his master's degree from Springfield College in sport management in 1993.

-Gorton resides in Dorval, Quebec with his wife, Cyndi and their two sons.
+Gorton resides in Montreal, Quebec and Windham, New Hampshire, with his wife, Cyndi and their two sons.
 The family previously resided in Reading, Massachusetts during his tenure with the Bruins and Somers, New York during his tenure with the Rangers.